qrvey/partner-portal/docs/ui-docs/automation/flows.md

  **Data Actions** - actions which access or update data.

 For example, you may have a simple Flow that says, when a new survey response is received (*trigger*) send me an alert email (*action*).
-Or you may choose to send a follow-up survey (*action*) when a for response is received (*trigger*) but only if the respondent is from the U.S. (*condition*).
+Or you may choose to send a follow-up survey (*action*) when a new response is received (*trigger*) but only if the respondent is from the U.S. (*condition*).
 These are just two basic examples of Flows in action.
 The amazing variety of business use cases which can be implemented through Flows are only limited by your imagination.

 ## Creating a Flow
 To create a Flow, choose **Flows** from the left-hand menu and then click the **Create Flow** button.